space-code/flare/Documentation/Usage.md

 - `IProductProvider` is a component of `Flare` that helps managing the products or services available for purchase within your app.
 - `IReceiptRefreshProvider` is responsible for refreshing and managing receipt associated with in-app purchases.
 - `IAppStoreReceiptProvider` manages and provides access to the app's receipt, which contains a record of all in-app purchases made by the user.
+- `IRefundProvider`  is responsible for refunding purchases.
+This API is available starting from iOS 15.

 ## In-App Purchases